PrismarineJS/node-mojangson/README.md

 console.log(mojangson.parse("{mykey:myvalue}"));
 ```

-The provided method mojangson.parse return a json corresponding to the mojangson passed in input.
+The provided method mojangson.parse return a javascript object corresponding to the mojangson passed in input.